What is Pension Drawdown?

 Explaining the word flexible

-In a flexible drawdown arrangement, you no longer have to take any of your money in lump sums or up-front including your tax-free cash.
-You are now able to take any combination of tax-free cash or income as you choose, obviously the none tax-free cash part is subject to tax!
+In a flexible drawdown arrangement, you no longer have to take any of your money in lump sums or regular payments but are free to increase, decrease, stop or start either lump sum or income payments as you see fit.
+Obviously, the taxable income part is subject to tax at your highest rates!

 Here are some examples of different “drawdown strategies” all based on a client with £100,000 pension, over the age of 55 and never having drawn anything previously: